Two Services Based on Ephesians and James

 Emily Hoffman studied music in worship at Calvin College.
 She serves as worship coordinator at Cedar Hill Christian Reformed Church in Wyckoff, New Jersey.

-Reformed Worship 127 © March 2018 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 127 © March 2018, Calvin Institute of Christian Worship.
 Used by permission.